-The master's degree programme Physics is provided by the Faculty of Science and Engineering of the University of Groningen.
-This Faculty also offers the bachelor's degree programmes Physics, Applied Physics and Astronomy and the master's programmes Applied Physics and Astronomy, which are also being assessed in this cluster assessment.
-This report concerns the assessment of the master's degree programme Physics; the assessments of the other master's and bachelor's degree programmes are described in separate reports.
+The master's degree programme Applied Physics is provided by the Faculty of Science and Engineering of the University of Groningen.
+This Faculty also offers the bachelor's degree programmes Physics, Applied Physics and Astronomy and the master's programmes Physics and Astronomy, which are also being assessed in this cluster assessment.
+This report concerns the assessment of the master's degree programme Applied Physics; the assessments of the other master's and bachelor's degree programmes are described in separate reports.

 The Faculty of Science and Engineering (FSE) is a large faculty, its programmes in research and education range from nanomaterials and bio-machinery to astronomy and also include mathematics, pharmacy, neurosciences, computer science and biology.
 Research at FSE is carried out in a number of institutes.
-Research institutes relevant for Physics are: Zernike Institute for Advanced Materials (ZIAM), Van Swinderen Institute for Particle Physics and Gravity (VSI), Environmental Sustainability Research Institute Groningen (ESRIG), KVI-Center for Advanced Radiation Technology (KVI-CART), Kapteyn Astronomical Institute (Kapteyn).
+The master's degree programme Applied Physics is closely connected to the Zernike Institute for Advanced Materials (ZIAM).

 Within the FSE, the master's as well as the PhD programmes are organised within the Graduate School of Science (GSSE).
 The master's programmes are managed by the director of the GSSE together with the programme directors of the respective programmes.
 The management of the daily affairs of the master's degree programmes Physics, Applied Physics and Astronomy is in the hands of the programme director, programme coordinator and academic advisor.
-The master's programmes Physics, Applied Physics and Astronomy are taught in English in an international environment.
+The master's degree programmes in Physics, Applied Physics and Astronomy are taught in English in an international environment.